supergloo/R-examples/README.md

-# R-examples
+# Programming in R Examples

-R programming examples
+R code example above used in the [Timing in R Tutorial](https://supergloo.com/r-programming/timing-in-r/)